top of page

 Flamingo Flower: Anthurium

-For more information about the product, their advantages use, or to order, click the following links: Home, Succulents, About, Shop, Distributor Product Page, Contact, FAQ, Installation, Terns and Conditions, Support.
+For more information about the product, their advantages use, or to order, click the following links: Home, Succulents, About, Shop, Hydrator Product Page, Contact, FAQ, Installation, Terns and Conditions, Support.

 This illustrates the use of an automatic watering system for houseplants.
-The receiver is placed in the potting soil and receives the output of the water reservoir.
-The water is transferred from the receiver to the houseplants by wicking action.
+The hydrator is placed in the potting soil and receives the output of the water reservoir.
+The water is transferred from the hydrator to the houseplants by wicking action.
 In this case, the water supply is from a watering globe.
 Water for the houseplant may also be supplied by another type of reservoir, a re-purposed bottle for example.
-The requirement is that the output tube fit into the receiver thus making an automatic watering system for houseplants.
+The requirement is that the output tube fit into the hydrator thus making an automatic watering system for houseplants.
 Note that the water distribution is automatic but adjustable via the wicks supplied with the houseplant watering kit.
-The plant watering system receiver can be placed anywhere in the pot.
-This plant is an anthurium (flamingo flower) .jpg
+The plant watering system hydrator can be placed anywhere in the pot.
+This plant is an anthurium (flamingo flower).

 This illustrates the use of an automatic watering system for houseplants.
-The receiver is placed in the potting soil and receives the output of the water reservoir.
-The water is transferred from the receiver to the houseplants by wicking action.
+The hydrator is placed in the potting soil and receives the output of the water reservoir.
+The water is transferred from the hydrator to the houseplants by wicking action.
 In this case, the water supply is from a watering globe.
 Water for the houseplant may also be supplied by another type of reservoir, a re-purposed bottle for example.
-The requirement is that the output tube fit into the receiver thus making an automatic watering system for houseplants.
+The requirement is that the output tube fit into the hydrator thus making an automatic watering system for houseplants.
 Note that the water distribution is automatic but adjustable via the wicks supplied with the houseplant watering kit.
-The plant watering system receiver can be placed anywhere in the pot.
-This plant is an anthurium (flamingo flower).jpg
+The plant watering system hydrator can be placed anywhere in the pot.
+This plant is an anthurium (flamingo flower).

 Flamingo Flower: Anthurium